ehr34/docs/content/en/docs/ERM/Agreements/_index.md

 1. In the **Search & filter** pane, click **Tags**.
 2. Select the tag(s) from the drop-down list.
 Your results appear in the Agreement lines pane.

-## Controlling which columns display in the Agreement lines multi-column list

-1. In the **Agreement lines search** display, click **Actions**.
-2. At the bottom of the Actions menu is the heading **Show columns** followed by a list of available columns with checkboxes to display or hide those columns.
-All columns are displayed by default.
-The columns available should be (in order): Name / Reference, Description, Parent agreement, Note, Active from, and Active to.
-3. When you uncheck a box, that column is removed from the display of the multi-column list.
-4. When you check a box, that column is added to the display of the multi-column list.
-5. When you go to the agreement lines search and sort view in the same session, the selection of which columns display persists.

 ## Adding a tag to an agreement